‘General Hospital’ Wednesday Spoilers: Chase Has A Question For Willow & Kristina’s Ready For More With Shiloh

 The pairing of Willow and Chase has really grown on fans, but General Hospital spoilers note that they will be facing some obstacles as this week plays out.
 There’s little doubt that she probably wants to go away with Chase, but Soap Central details that she will be struggling over this offer and the ghosts from her past.

-Of course, Chase has no intention of worrying or scaring Willow and he’ll likely feel quite protective of her once he comes to learn more about her past.
+Of course, Chase has no intention of worrying or scaring Willow, and he’ll likely feel quite protective of her once he comes to learn more about her past.
 In the meantime, General Hospital spoilers detail that she’ll be overwhelmed by anxiety, will perhaps make a rash move of some sort, and will face a rattling surprise.

 Shiloh may still want to find the mysterious woman he mentioned to Harmony, but he is also seemingly looking to make Kristina his next muse of sorts.
-Unfortuantely, Kristina is completely oblivious to all of the red flags that Sam, Molly, Jason, and others see in Shiloh.
+Unfortunately, Kristina is completely oblivious to all of the red flags that Sam, Molly, Jason, and others see in Shiloh.

 What's better than a date night, West Coast?
 But make sure to bring an umbrella, the forecast is calling for rain. ☔️ ☔️ ☔️